MedEntry Helpdesk

 • Workshop

-• When to begin preparation
+• When is the best time to begin preparation

 • What should I do for my UCAT preparation?

-Successful preparation for UCAT can be summarised in five key steps: Understand the importance of UCAT Familiarise yourself with UCAT-style questions Learn strategies for tackling each type of question Attempt full length practice exams under timed conditions Identify your weaknesses and work on them For more information check out our free UCAT Strategy Guide: Free UCAT Strategy GuideFew readers
+Successful preparation for UCAT can be summarised in five key steps: Understand the importance of UCAT Familiarise yourself with UCAT-style questions Learn strategies for tackling each type of question Attempt full length practice exams under timed conditions Identify your weaknesses and work on them For more information check out our free UCAT Strategy Guide: Free UCAT Strategy GuideSome readers

 • How much time should I devote to UCAT preparation?

 The amount of time you devote to UCAT preparation depends on you - in particular your current abilities, level of motivation and other commitments.
 Generally, MedEntry advises students to spend about 10% of study time preparing for UCAT in the few months leading up to the exam.
 For example, if you spend a total of thirty hours per week studying, about three hours per week should be set aside for UCAT preparation.
-If you only have a few weeks to prepare for UCAT, you should spend a greater percenFew readers
+If you only have a few weeks to prepare for UCAT, you should spend a greater percenSome readers

 Not finding what you are looking for?